varunshawarma/digital-twin-mvp/DESIGN.md

 ## Problem framing

-A digital twin that tries to do everything ends up doing nothing well.
+The core promise of a digital twin is multiplying access to someone's expertise without multiplying their workload.
+This MVP builds toward that - grounding responses in real data so the twin can represent me accurately, not just approximately.
 The scope here was deliberately narrow: answer questions about my professional background accurately, and answer scheduling questions in real time.
 Everything else was cut.
 That still meant solving two problems that pull in opposite directions.
 Factual questions benefit from a stable, pre-computed knowledge base.
 Scheduling questions require live data that changes daily.
 The core engineering challenge was building a single retrieval pipeline that handles both without each data source degrading the other.
 The second constraint that shaped every decision was hallucination.
 A digital twin that invents facts about you is worse than one that admits it doesn't know - especially in a professional context.
 This ruled out approaches that prioritized fluency over grounding.
 Data sources were chosen to match the scope: a structured export of my LinkedIn profile for professional background, and Google Calendar via OAuth for live scheduling.
 The LinkedIn data is static - scraped and formatted locally into embeddable documents.
 Calendar data is live.